vifon/texas/README.md

 ------------

 TL;DR: Run `./install.sh`.
-You don't need to read any further if you're not interested what does it actually it.
+You don't need to read any further if you're not interested what does it actually do.

 Currently there is no support for the plugin managers such as [antigen](https://github.com/zsh-users/antigen) due to a bit tricky